Voilaxuan/CS5483-Data-ming-and-Data-warehouse-project/README.md

   The code is in code/preprocessing_kmeans
 - Part3: classification

--
-  We use KNN, SVM, RandomForest and CNN.
-Cross-validation, hyperparameters, and other methods are used to select suitable parameters for models.
+  We use KNN, SVM, RandomForest and CNN. cross-validation, hyperparameters, and other methods are used to select suitable parameters for models.
 Various evaluation methods also are used to evaluate the performance of model.
 - Part4: clustering

   We use kmeans, DBSCAN and OPTICS to cluster.
-However, the performance is not very well.

-## other part includes PPT and relavent paper.
+## other part includes PPT, report and relavent paper.